kosar/slideup/USER_GUIDE.md

 There are two ways to set the API keys:

-*   **Option 1: Using the Web Interface (Easiest):** When you use SlideUp in your web browser, you can just paste the keys into the boxes on the page.
-SlideUp will remember them temporarily.
+*   **Option 1: Using the Web Interface (Easiest):**
+    * When you use SlideUp in your web browser, you can paste the keys into the fields in the "Advanced Settings" section.
+    * Click on "Advanced Settings" to expand this section.
+    * Your keys will be saved in your browser's storage, so you only need to enter them once.
+    * You'll see a small indicator next to each field if a key is already set on the server.

 *   **Option 2: Using the Terminal (More Permanent):**
     1. Copy and paste these commands into your Terminal, replacing `"YOUR_API_KEY"` with your actual keys: